 Students in CADD certificate programs learn to use computer software to create designs, manage data, and analyze plans.
 They develop drafting skills in areas such as electronics, structures, and fluid power.
 Most CADD certificate programs take less than a year to complete and have no education prerequisites beyond a high school diploma or its equivalent.

 Computer Aided Drafting and Design Certificate

 CADD certificate programs may include some general education courses in communications, composition and mathematics.
 Most courses, though, focus on teaching students skills in CADD and related topics.
-Graduates can apply their skills in engineering and architecture industries.
 Course topics may include: